nikosga/mlserve.com-notebooks/README.md

 ---

-## 🔒 Data & Privacy Policy
+## 🔒 Data & Privacy Policy (Updated)

 **1 Data Processing and Storage**

 MLServe.com processes data transmitted through the SDK solely for the purpose of providing and improving its services, including model prediction, monitoring, and user management functionalities.

-MLServe.com does not permanently store user input data submitted for prediction.
+By default, MLServe.com does not permanently store user input data submitted for prediction.
 Such data may be temporarily cached (for up to five minutes) in an in-memory store (Redis) to optimize performance and prevent redundant processing.

-After this period, cached data are automatically deleted and are not recoverable.
+**Materialized inference exception:**
+If users enable `materialize=True`, MLServe.com stores the **prediction output** (and optionally metadata such as timestamps and explanations) keyed by `entity_id` in an online store (e.g., Redis) with a configurable **time-to-live (TTL)**.
+Materialized outputs expire automatically after TTL and are not intended for permanent storage.

 **2 Request and Performance Logging**